 Payments by the participants and the indirect participants to the beneficial owners of exchangeable preferred stock or exchange debentures, as applicable, will be governed by standing instructions and customary practices and will be the responsibility of the participants or the indirect participants and will not be the responsibility of DTC, the transfer agent, the exchange trustee or us.
-None of us, the transfer agent or the exchange trustee will be liable for any delay by DTC or any of its participants in identifying the beneficial owners of the exchangeable preferred stock or exchange debentures, as applicable, and we, the transfer agent and the exchange trustee may conclusively rely on and will be protected in relying on instructions from DTC or its nominee for all purposes.
+None of us, the transfer agent or the exchange trustee will be liable for any delay by DTC or any of its participants in identifying the beneficial owners of the exchangeable preferred stock or exchange trustee may conclusively rely on and will be protected in relying on instructions from DTC or its nominee for all purposes.